Amplify Relations team members are active in our community and within our industry! Below you will some…

 We all have seen the uncontrolled power of childhood excitement, ranging from squeals of joy on Christmas morning to a kicking fit in the toy aisle.
 Used for good or evil, it’s a powerful force in influencing family decision-making.
-Our challenge is, how can the PR and Ad industry use that power to drive buying decisions, dinner table conversations or classroom interactions?
+Our challenge is, how can the public relations and advertising industry use that power to drive buying decisions, dinner table conversations or classroom interactions?
 Children are no longer bystanders in buying conversations; they are leaders!

 Children of all ages love advertising’s bright colors and catchy phrases.
 The brands children see and know are trusted, like a good friend!
 Sometimes, the engaging words and the shiny new product can be just too inviting to pass up.
 We can all relate to the plight of Woody in Disney’s “Toy Story” as Buzz Lightyear arrives on scene!